tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 Row 4 Column 1	Row 4 Column 2	Row 4 Column 3
 ```

+&#x26A0; CAUTION! _Do not type in these code blocks.
+They are here to show you TSV and CSV formatting_

 TSV File with tabs denoted by `\t`.
 Note your text files will not contain `\t`.
 I did this show where tabs were, versus spaces.
 This is also the first use of a regular expression in this course.
 The `\` is the escape character, which changes the meaning of the character that follows.  `\t` is the regular expression for a tab.
 Regular expressions are recognized by almost all commands across all computer languages that use a pattern (`\t`) to find matching text (tab character).

 ```